isomerpages/moe-pasirrissec/_information-for-parents/Student GPA Insurance Plan.md

 description: ""
 variant: markdown
 ---
-All students are covered by the Group Personal Accident (GPA) Insurance Plan which covers death, permanent and total/partial disability and medical expenses due to an accident.
+All students are covered by the Student Group Personal Accident (GPA) Insurance Plan which covers death, permanent and total/partial disability and medical expenses due to an accident.

 The GPA Insurance covers each student when that student is: